-Chiropractic care at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern) in Philadelphia, Pennsylvania, is a field of medicine in which physicians manually apply controlled force to the spine and joints.
+Chiropractic care at Cancer Treatment Centers of America® (CTCA) in Philadelphia, Pennsylvania, is a field of medicine in which physicians manually apply controlled force to the spine and joints.
 This may prove beneficial for patients experiencing restricted movement or pain.
 The chiropractic care team at CTCA® in Philadelphia supports patients through non-invasive treatments, including spinal manipulation.
 Chiropractors may also use other techniques to restore alignment, including massage, stretching, electrical muscle stimulation, traction, heat and ice.

-Our licensed chiropractic doctors at Eastern use a drug-free, hands-on approach to correct musculoskeletal problems and restore nerve function.
+Our licensed chiropractic doctors at our Philadelphia hospital use a drug-free, hands-on approach to correct musculoskeletal problems and restore nerve function.
 Your chiropractor will assess your individual needs and work closely with your medical oncologist and other care team members.
 When patients are properly aligned and their pain is managed, they may be better able to focus on healing.
-The chiropractic team at Eastern uses a patient-centered, multi-disciplinary approach to care.
+The chiropractic team at CTCA uses a patient-centered, multi-disciplinary approach to care.
 Patients are empowered with the knowledge and tools to make healthy lifestyle choices and be part of the treatment decision-making process.

 Dr. Jeffrey Sklar